denverjen/zeta-group-verifier/README.md

 [![License](https://img.shields.io/badge/License-MIT-yellow)](LICENSE)

 **An algebraic reduction of the Riemann Hypothesis to a word problem in a finitely presented group, with a Turing-machine compiler and abelianization verifier.**

 ---

+## 🧠 What is this?

+The Riemann Hypothesis (RH) asserts that all non-trivial zeros of the Riemann zeta function ζ(s) lie on the critical line Re(s) = 1/2.

+This project does **not** attempt to prove RH with traditional analytic number theory.
+Instead, it takes a completely different path:

+1. **Encode** the search for a counterexample to RH into a Turing machine.
+2. **Compile** that Turing machine into a finitely presented group `G` using the classical Boone–Novikov construction.
+3. **Reduce** the truth of RH to a single algebraic question:

+---